microchip-pic-avr-examples/avr128db48-training-on-opamp-xoschf-mvio-mplab/README.md

 <!-- Please do not change this logo with link -->
 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Training on OPAMP, XOSCHf and MVIO
+# Training on OPAMP, XOSCHF and MVIO

 This training consists of 6 assignments exploring some of the new features of the AVR® DB, namely: The Analog Signal Conditioning (OPAMP), the High Frequency Crystal Oscillator (XOSCHF) and the Multi Voltage I/O (MVIO).